 Harrogate Theatre, Friday 13th May, 2016.

-There were powerful performances from Katie Robinson and Olivia Sweeney as Solange and Claire, respectively.
-Katie’s performance as Claire, the younger sister battling for some sense of ownership in her helpless situation, was entirely believable and the more sensitive moments in this role allowed her to showcase both malignant rage and great vulnerability; quite a feat in such an intense production with no interval.
-Deborah Pugh was eventually transformed from the invisible hands of furniture and prop provider to the outlandish, delusional Madame and it was a relief to see her step out of the shadows to match her counterparts in their accomplished performances.
+Olivia’s performance as Claire, the younger sister battling for some sense of ownership in her helpless situation is equally affecting, with the more sensitive moments in this role allowing her to showcase both malignant rage and great vulnerability – quite a feat in such an intense production with no interval.
+In her turn, Deborah Pugh’s take on the outlandish, delusional Madame wholly matches her counterparts in their accomplished performances.

 The production also impresses through its heavy use of physical theatre with every movement perfectly timed and with very slick transitions throughout.
 My only real criticism of this production is the lack of interval.
 While I completely understand the justification of preserving the intensity on stage by not disrupting the action or atmosphere, I did find my attention drifting at times, despite the excellent performances of the actors.

 This take on The Maids has plenty of offer with the most impressive features of all being the slick physicality and the brilliant visual of those shifting perspectives.